MobileFirstLLC/cws-publish/README.md

 3. **Extension identifier `<EXTENSION_ID>`**

     Go to Chrome web store [developer console](https://chrome.google.com/webstore/developer/dashboard) and click on an existing extension.
-Copy the item id (32 alpha-character string) and paste it to your command to replace `<EXTENSION_ID>`.
+Copy the item id (32 alpha-char string) and paste it to your command to replace `<EXTENSION_ID>`.
 For example, if your extension id is `fpggedhgeoicapmcammhdbmcmngbpkll` the upload command would now look like this:

     ```
     npx cws-upload $client_id $client_secret $refresh_token ./build/my.zip fpggedhgeoicapmcammhdbmcmngbpkll